For businesses in China, a minefield of bribery risks

 The film industry in China is heavily regulated, with the government limiting the number of foreign films shown in theatres each year.
 It eased those controls in February during a U.S. visit by China’s leader-in-waiting, Xi Jinping.

-Many of the issues faced by foreign companies in China are similar to those behind allegations of widespread bribery in Mexico by Wal-Mart Stores (WMT.N), the world’s largest retailer, as reported by the New York Times last week.
+Many of the issues faced by foreign companies in China are similar to those behind allegations of widespread bribery in Mexico by Wal-Mart Stores, the world’s largest retailer, as reported by the New York Times last week.

 Wal-Mart has disclosed an internal investigation into the allegations and said it was cooperating with federal authorities.